What is an ISA?

-The Inheritance ISA must be opened within three years of the death, although this can be extended in cases where the estate is still being administered.
+However, it’s important to note that an Inheritance ISA must be opened within three years of the death, although this can sometimes be extended in cases where the estate is still being administered.

-But the rules have now changed: if money is taken out of a Flexible ISA, it can be put back in the same financial year without you losing any of your tax-free allowance.
+But the rules have changed.
+If money is taken out of a Flexible ISA, it can be put back in the same financial year without you losing any of your tax-free allowance.

 This is especially useful for people who might want to access their cash savings from time to time.

-The government has recognised the growing popularity of alternative savings and investments, such as peer-to-peer loans and crowdfunding services, by creating a new ISA category.
+The growing popularity of alternative savings and investments, such as peer-to-peer loans and crowdfunding services, led to the creation of the Innovative Finance ISA.

 This means that returns on such deals will be free of income and capital gains tax.
-The annual limit is the same as the basic ISA – £20,000 from April 2017.
+The annual limit is the same as the basic ISA – £20,000 from back in April 2019.